-Emmanuel College's service-learning courses offer students an opportunity to enrich their academic experiences by applying the concepts they learn in the classroom to meaningful, interactive and hands-on projects off-campus.
+Through Emmanuel’s service-learning program, you’ll enrich your academic experiences by applying concepts you learn in the classroom to meaningful, interactive and hands-on projects off-campus.
 As you support and empower people and communities in Boston and around the world, you’ll see firsthand how the knowledge gained in the classroom, can create and enact positive change.

 The Great American Experiment